6uhrmittag/taskbutler/README.rst

 """"""""""""""""""""""""""

-The bar is implemented by adding 'unicode charaters'_ to the existing text. e.g. ⬛⬛⬜⬜⬜ 33 %
+The bar is implemented by adding `unicode charaters`_ to the existing text. e.g. ⬛⬛⬜⬜⬜ 33 %

 .. code:: ini